MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 -------

 The OpenSSL__ library is used during authentication of a MonetDB client program with the MonetDB server.
-It is also optionally used to secure communication between client and server.
 The OpenSSL library is required for the MonetDB5 component.

 Download the source from http://www.openssl.org/.
 We used the latest stable version (0.9.8k).
 Follow the instructions in the file